kraniasorestis/crunchy/README.md

 For the script to work you have to provide a file named exactly "input.txt" in the same directory where you'll run the script.

 The "input.txt" should contain a list of names from whatever you think your target is interested in.
-For instance if the taret likes LotR you could ask something like ChatGPT to give you a list of characters and location names from the world of LotR which should follow this kind of formating:
+For instance if the taret likes LotR you could ask something like ChatGPT to give you a list of characters and location names from the world of LotR which should follow a wordlist formating (one item per line):

 Frodo Baggins
 Gandalf